YauzZ/TableViewSearchBar/Readme.md

+**iOS 7**
+In iOS 7 most of Apple's apps now use the default search bar behavior.
+Unsurprisingly, the default search bar behavior is the only one that works fine without any modifications when compiled against the iOS 7 SDK.

+This demo project won't be updated to support iOS 7, but I'll gladly accept pull requests.

 **TableViewSearchBar** is a small demo project that demonstrates the various scrolling behaviors of a *UISearchBar* inside a *UITableView* found in Apple's own apps.

 The project has been made in order to answer [this stackoverflow question](http://stackoverflow.com/questions/14759506/ios-native-contacts-app-sticky-search-bar-and-section-header-behavior "iOS native Contacts App: sticky search bar and section header behavior").